Leody Taveras Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.66 team ERA ranks fourth across all league pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks third among all league pitching staffs.

-- Mariners pitchers combine to give up 47 home runs (0.8 per game), the first-fewest in the league.
+- Mariners pitchers combine to allow the first-fewest home runs in baseball (47 total, 0.8 per game).

-- Castillo gets the start for the Mariners, his 12th of the season.
-He is 4-2 with a 2.69 ERA and 76 strikeouts in 63 2/3 innings pitched.

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.